booste-corporation/booste_cli/README.md

 ```C
 booste activate {optional: codebox local ID}
 ```
 Connects you into the selected codebox.
-You are placed within Booste's SSH wrapper, with the ability to interact with the codebox via Unix commands.
+You are placed into an SSH session, with the ability to interact with the codebox via Unix commands.

 You may pass a codebox local ID directly into the command, or enter it when prompted.
 If a default codebox is set, the local ID may be omitted.